raspberrypilearning/KS1StorytellingTraining_Session3_GBICi1b/en/step_8.md

+Please now complete this [KS1 Training Survey](https://projects.raspberrypi.org/en/projects/KS1StorytellingTraining_Session2_Part2_GBICi1b/7){:target="_blank"} so we can continue to improve our training courses.

 You have now completed the course.
 Well done!
 And thank you.

 **Please DO NOT click the green 'What's next' button (below-right) as this link is NOT relevant to this training course.**